How To Make a Paper Airplane That Flies Far, Fast or Longer | Physics of Glider Flight | Dart Airplane vs Glider Plane

 - Paper Airplane Competitions

-If you have never tried to build a fantasy flying aircraft or make a paper airplane for that matter when you were growing up, then you have never been an adventurous kid J You missed out a lot J But a paper plane is something that most of us (especially boys) have made or tried to make when we were elementary school kids.
+If you have never tried to build a fantasy flying aircraft or make a paper airplane for that matter when you were growing up, then you were never an adventurous kid.
+You missed out a lot.
+But a paper plane is something that most of us (especially boys) have made or tried to make when we were elementary school kids.
 Making paper planes is a fun craft hobby not just for kids but for adults as well.
 The common appeal about paper airplanes as a craft or backyard entertainment is that just about anyone can make a paper plane.
 You don’t need special skills nor materials to make a flying paper airplane.
 All you need is a sheet of printing paper (size A5 or A4) and a list of paper folding instructions to make an airplane.
 Illustrated step-by-step instructions with diagrams to guide you along the way are recommended for learners because visual learning is a much more clearer and faster learning technique than verbal/text-based instructions.
-In this case, verbal/written instructions should be complemented with diagrams and even videos.
+In this case, verbal/written instructions should be complemented with sketch/photo diagrams and even much better videos.

 So how do you make a really good paper airplane?
 Some hobbyists may be looking to make a simple airplane to play around with, others will be interested in challenging projects such as making a fast plane that flies the farthest in a straight line.
 Can you imagine, there are people out there looking to make a paper plane that flies 10,000 feet (3.05 kilometres), but can a paper aeroplane even fly a distance of 100 metres?
 Before we address these questions, let’s look at the physics of flight for paper aeroplanes as well as real planes.